Chronic obstructive pulmonary diseaseCOPD; Bronchitis - chronic; Chronic bronchitis; Emphysema

 Arterial Blood Gas

 The physician may request an arterial blood gas test to determine the amount of oxygen and carbon dioxide in the blood (its saturation).
 Low oxygen (hypoxia) and high carbon dioxide (hypercapnia) levels often indicate chronic bronchitis, but not always emphysema.
 A blood gas analysis that shows very low oxygen levels is useful for determining which patients would benefit from oxygen therapy.
-This procedure typically involves drawing blood from an artery in the wrist.
+This procedure typically involves drawing blood from an artery in the arm.

 Pulse Oximetry Test